One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Consistency analysis

 \subsection{Penalty and quadrature error}

-In our consistency analysis, we are going to analyse the proposed penalty method, see Section \ref{sec:penalty}, w.r.~to the penalty parameter $\lambda_k$ and the number of i.i.d.~data points $N$, denoted as $(\bsy^i)_{i=1}^N$, which are used to approximate the expected values w.r.~to $\bsy$.
-Thereby, we assume that the state $u_k^\bsy$ has been parametrized by a surrogate $u(\theta,\bsy)$, see Section \ref{sec:surrogates}, and the penalty parameters $(\lambda_k)_{k\in\mathbb N}$ are monotonically increasing to infinity.
-In particular, we try to connect the following optimization problems: \begin{enumerate} \item The original constrained risk minimization (cRM) problem
+In our consistency analysis, we are going to analyse the proposed penalty method, see Section \ref{sec:penalty}, with respect to the penalty parameter $\lambda_k$ and the number of i.i.d.~data points $N$, denoted as $(\bsy^i)_{i=1}^N$, which are used to approximate the expected values with respect to $\bsy$.
+Thereby, we assume that the state $u_k(\bsy)$ has been parametrized by a surrogate $u(\theta,\bsy)$, see Section \ref{sec:surrogates}, and the penalty parameters $(\lambda_k)_{k\in\mathbb N}$ are monotonically increasing to infinity.
+In particular, we~shall~connect the following optimization problems: \begin{enumerate} \item The original constrained risk minimization (cRM) problem

 We assume there exists a {unique} solution of this problem, which we will denote by $(z_\infty^\ast, \theta_\infty^\ast)$. \item The penalized risk minimization (pRM) problem

 We assume there exists a unique solution denoted by $(z_\infty^k,\theta_\infty^k)$.